Serving Western North Carolina Since 1994 Get A confidential Consultation

 Should I speak to my employer or the police before hiring a lawyer?

 A criminal charge can impact your future, but the right defense can make all the difference.
-Contact us now at (704) 396-5155 to discuss your case with our legal team!
+Contact us now at (704) 396-5155 to discuss your case with our larceny defense lawyers in Shelby!

 How Our Experienced Criminal Defense Attorneys Can Help